Informed consent - adults

 - Radiation or chemotherapy to treat cancer.

-- High risk medical treatment, such as opioid therapy.
+- High risk medical treatment, such as opioid therapy or treatment with corticosteroids.

 - Most vaccines.

-- Some blood tests, such as HIV testing.
+- Some blood tests, such as HIV or genetic testing.
 Most states have eliminated this requirement in order to improve rates of HIV testing.